jparkSF/ClappyBird/README.md

 ## Game Play

-* Once the game starts, the progress is the same as the original game.
+* The object of this game is to guide a flying bird
+* The bird flies continuously to the right between the pipes
-* User attempts to fly the bird between columns of green pipes without hitting them.
+* Player has to press key or click to flaps upward each time to precisely balance the bird in between the pipes
-* As the bird travels furthur down, the difficulty of passing each oncoming pipes will get harder.
+* If the bird touches the ground or pipe, player loses.

 ## Architecture and Technologies